Throwback uniform

 Throwback uniforms, throwback jerseys, retro kits or heritage guernseys are sports uniforms styled to resemble the uniforms that a team wore in the past.
 One-time or limited-time retro uniforms are sometimes produced to be worn by teams in games, on special occasions such as anniversaries of significant events.

 Throwback uniforms have proven popular in all major pro and college sports in North America, not only with fans, but with the teams' merchandising departments.
 Because the "authentic" uniforms (accurate reproductions) and less-authentic "replicas" had been so popular at retail, the professional leagues institutionalized throwbacks as "third jerseys".

-Background

-Throwbacks were first popularized in Major League Baseball, where teams not only wore renditions of their past styles, but also tributes to defunct minor league and Negro league baseball teams as well.
-Often, the games where teams will wear throwbacks are promoted as "Turn Back The Clock Nights".
-Throwbacks also make frequent appearances every season in college football games, National Hockey League games, and in National Basketball Association games.

-The first companies to produce throwback uniforms were Tiedman & Company Sportswear (college football, basketball, hockey, NFL and World Cup soccer), Mitchell & Ness (Major League Baseball), and Ebbets Field Flannels (Negro league baseball).
-All three companies are still in business; Tiedman & Company relaunched in 2009 under the brand name Tiedman & Formby Vintage Athletic Co.

 In some instances, teams will wear "fauxbacks", which are new retro-style uniforms harkening back to a time that predates the team itself.
 For example, though the Tampa Bay Rays first took the field in 1998, they have worn 1979-style uniforms on several occasions since introducing them in 2012, and have also worn pre-1998 jerseys of several defunct local minor league teams, including the Tampa Tarpons and Tampa Smokers.
-In the NBA, the Dallas Mavericks have occasionally worn a 1970s-style basketball uniform as an alternate look since 2004 despite having been established in 1980.

-"Fauxback" can also refer to a retro-inspired design which incorporates elements from the team's past into a new design.
-An example is the current uniform of the NFL's Buffalo Bills, which feature helmets resembling the team's white helmets from the 1970s but with a different, more modern stripe design.

 American football

 National Football League

 Throwbacks were introduced in the NFL in 1991 at retail through the NFL Throwbacks Collection.
 The rights to produce the vintage apparel was limited to six apparel licensees, including Tiedman & Company Sportswear (exclusive to jerseys), Riddell (helmets), Starter (caps), Nutmeg Mills (sweatshirts), and DeLong (jackets).
 In 1994, to honor the NFL's 75th Anniversary, teams were allowed to wear modern versions of their old uniform styles.

-However, the designs varied widely in their accuracy: